braup/Portfolio/README.md

 # Project 3: Crossing Project
 ![alt text](Coding close up.jpg.png)

-Photo by Brittny Raup on Excel
+Photo by Brittny Raup In Spyder

 This project makes use of the algorithms within a drone.
 How accurate it can identify crossings.